onebeat/FusionInvoice/readme.md

 This project is currently being migrated from CodeIgniter, and should not be used until an official release is ready.
 For those interested, you can keep tabs on the development activity by switching to the develop branch.

+Anybody forking / looking at / testing this, be aware that the migrations will eventually be compacted back into a single migration before the official release.
+Do NOT use this in production until the release is official.